SG-Eddin/Technical-Documentation-Best-Practices/Best-Practices.md

    - When you first write an unfamiliar acronym in your document, write the full term, and then put the acronym in parentheses.
    - Do not cycle back-and-forth between the acronym and the expanded version in the same document.

-Example: *This document explains the Work Breakdown Structure (WBS) that project managers will use.*
+Example: *This document explains the Work Breakdown Structure (WBS) that project managers will use.
+WBS is one of the most important project management documents*

-4.
+4. **It and They**

+These pronouns cause the most confusion in technical documentation:
+    - it
+    - they, them, and their